jax-ml/jax/jax/experimental/jax2tf/README.md

 It is reasonable to expect that there will be JAX programs for which there is a shape-polymorphic TensorFlow graph, but which will give an error when lowering with jax2tf.
-In general, you should expect that shape polymorphism can handle those programs for which all the intermediate shapes can be expressed as polynomials in the dimension variables appearing in the input shapes.
-In particular, this does not include programs whose intermediate shapes depend on the data.
+In general, you should expect that shape polymorphism can handle those programs for which all the intermediate shapes can be expressed as simple expressions in the dimension variables appearing in the input shapes.
+In particular, this does not apply to programs whose intermediate shapes depend on the data.

 ### Details

 In order to be able to use shape polymorphism effectively with jax2tf, it is worth considering what happens under the hood.
-When the lowered function is invoked with a `TensorSpec`, `jax2tf` will combine the `TensorSpec` from the actual argument with the `polymorphic_shapes` parameter to obtain a shape abstraction to be used to specialize the lowered function.
+When the lowered function is invoked with a `TensorSpec`, `jax2tf` will use the `polymorphic_shapes` parameter to  obtain a shape abstraction for the inputs.
+The dimension sizes from the `TensorSpec` are used to fill in the `_` and `...` placeholders from `polymorphic_shapes`.
 Normally, the shape abstraction contains the dimension sizes, but in the presence of shape polymorphism, some dimensions may be dimension variables.

-The `polymorphic_shapes` parameter must be either `None`, or a sequence (one per argument) of shape specifiers.
+The `polymorphic_shapes` parameter must be either `None`, or a pytree of shape specifiers corresponding to the pytree of arguments.
 (A value `None` for `polymorphic_shapes` is equivalent to a list of `None`.
 See [how optional parameters are matched to arguments](https://jax.readthedocs.io/en/latest/pytrees.html#applying-optional-parameters-to-pytrees).)
 A shape specifier is combined with a `TensorSpec` as follows: